 Professor Iain Lamont

-His team is using a wide range of molecular tools and approaches to understand how P. aeruginosa survives and resists antibiotics during infection.
+Professor Lamont and his research team are using a wide range of molecular and computational tools and approaches to understand how Pseudomonas bacteria resist antibiotics and survive during infection.
 Their long-term aim is to develop new treatment strategies to allow better management of Pseudomonas infections.
-Within One Health Aotearoa, they have a specific interest in understanding the mechanisms and spread of antibiotic resistance in bacteria.
+Within One Health Aotearoa, they have a specific interest in understanding the mechanisms and spread of antibiotic resistance in bacteria, and ways to minimise the development of antibiotic resistance.

 - Infectious disease